Decision intelligence for real operating calls.

 4–6wk

-Each team needs the full picture before committing.
-Without a shared model, alignment takes weeks instead of days.
+Each function sees part of the picture.
+Without a shared structure, alignment takes weeks instead of days.

 1 model

-Not four separate analyses.
-One connected model that maps the decisions inside the situation and evaluates tradeoffs simultaneously.
+Not separate analyses by team.
+One connected model that evaluates the interacting decisions inside the same operating call.

 See how the system